khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ## Usage

-Vertically stacked, accordions always contains a category title, an expanded and a collapsed state, an icon indicating expansion, and a clearly identifiable sub-content.
+Accordions are displayed vertically stacked.
+They always contain a title, an expanded and a collapsed state, an icon indicating expansion, and a clearly identifiable sub-content.

 ### Dos and Dont's